 - Apply for financial aid at www.fafsa.gov and be certain to enter Triton’s school code: 001773.
 Apply as early as Oct.
 1 to maximize aid opportunities.
 Learn more at www.fafsa.gov.

 - Submit official transcripts if necessary.
 Students who wish to apply courses taken at another institution must submit official transcripts AND request that they be evaluated for appropriate course transfer.

-- Meet with a counselor to determine if you need to take the placement test or if you qualify for a placement testing waiver.
+- Meet with an advisor to determine if you need to take the placement test or if you qualify for a placement testing waiver.
 All students are required to either take the placement exam or submit an unofficial transcript with a grade of “C” or better in college level Mathematics and/or English.
-While meeting with a counselor, you will also update your academic plan/program of study.
+While meeting with an advisor, you will also update your academic plan/program of study.
 Students who have not been enrolled at Triton for one calendar year are required to follow the program of study outlined in the current catalog year.
-If required, complete a general petition for readmission.

 - Take placement test if needed.
 Placement test scores are valid for two (2) years.
 Students do not need to take the placement test if they have already done so within the last two years or if they earned a grade of “C” or better in college level mathematics and/or English.

 - Register for classes online through the MyTriton portal, in person at the Welcome Center, or by phone at (708) 456-0300, Ext.
 3130.